 Stockholders as of the close of business on the Record Date who register in advance and attend the Annual Meeting will have an opportunity to submit questions live via the Internet during a designated portion of the meeting.
-Stockholders must have available their control number provided on their proxy card or voting instruction form.

 We intend to answer appropriate questions that are pertinent to the Company and the Annual Meeting matters and are submitted via the Annual Meeting virtual platform by stockholders during the Annual Meeting.
 Questions should be succinct and only cover a single topic.
 We will endeavor to address as many questions submitted by stockholders as time permits, and will not address questions that are, among other things: